Understanding True Saving Faith

 Prayer: Pray daily.
 Speak to God in a real and personal way throughout the day.

-Worship and Fellowship: Make Church a really big deal.
-Meet regularly with other Christians who will help you grow in your new life.
-Find a God-Glorifying, Bible-Centered, and Disciple-Making Church and attend faithfully.
-Our church is a faithful church that believes the Bible and glorifies Jesus in all it does.
+Worship and Fellowship: Find a faithful Church and attend regularly.
+Our church is a faithful church that believes the Bible and strives to glorify the Lord in all we do.
 Join us and begin to develop Christian relationships and worship as the body of Christ.

 Service: Serve Christ and serve one another.
 Realize that life is not just about you.
 Look for ways to help and encourage others.